dvaerum/pipe2drive/README.md

 FLAGS:
         --duplicate    Allow multiple files to have the same name -h, --help         Prints help information
-        --replace      If a file exist with the same name it will be replaced -V, --version      Prints version information
+        --replace      If a file exists with the same name it will be replaced -V, --version      Prints version information

 OPTIONS: